the-Shashi7/the-Shashi7/README.md

 <p align="right"> <img src="https://komarev.com/ghpvc/?username=the-shashi7&label=Profile%20views&color=0e75b6&style=flat" alt="the-shashi7" /> </p>
 Hey there,

-I'm Shashi Bhushan B.Tech final year(2019-23) student at NSUT(formerly NSIT) having 1+ year experience in  C++,DSA, Html5, CSS3, JavaScript, MongoDB, React.js,Node.js and Redux .
+I'm Shashi Bhushan have done B.Tech from NSUT(formerly NSIT) having 1+ year experience in C++,DSA, Html5, CSS3, JavaScript, MongoDB, React.js,Node.js and Redux .
 I am constantly learning and keeping up-to-date with the latest technologies and trends in web development, and looking to collaborate on Open-Source projects, with a goal to be involved in the Community.
 I'm also open to having a chat about Anything Web Development Related.
 <!-- Want to know more about me?
 [Check out my portfolio](https://www.Shashi.com) -->

 ## Current Stack